JKaestelHansen/JKaestelHansen/README.md

    _A systematic analysis of regression models for protein engineering Repository to replicate the results of _[A systematic analysis of regression models for protein engineering](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012061)._

 - [**SEMORE**](https://github.com/hatzakislab/SEMORE)
-   _A multi-independent-module pipeline for structure segmentation and disection in single molecule localization microscopy (SMLM) data and the extraction of unique morphological fingerprints_.
-[SEMORE](https://www.nature.com/articles/s41467-024-46106-0)._
+   _A multi-independent-module pipeline for structure segmentation and disection in single molecule localization microscopy (SMLM) data and the extraction of unique morphological fingerprints._ [SEMORE](https://www.nature.com/articles/s41467-024-46106-0)._

 - [**Variations_of_VAE**](https://github.com/JKaestelHansen/Variations_of_VAE)
   _Implementations of VAEs based on Riesselman et al 2018 "Deepsequence" both the standard from the paper, but also extended to conditional and semi-supervised variants._